ArminJo/PWMMotorControl/README.md

 - The tiny black bar is the rotation chosen by doCollisionDetection() function.

 # Revision History
+### Version 1.1.1
+- Improved examples

 ### Version 1.1.0
 - Added and renamed functions.

-### Version 1.0.0
-Initial Arduino library version.
+- Initial Arduino library version.